 Aims to reduce the cost of offshore wind and tidal turbine blade structures

-2. To jointly develop and optimise carbon-fibre reinforced composite materials which are tailored for long-term durability in the marine environment, and can be processed rapidly and cost-effectively
+2. To jointly develop and optimise carbon-fiber reinforced composite materials that are tailored for long-term durability in the marine environment and can be processed rapidly and cost-effectively

 3. New software tools such as a fatigue life design tool which incorporates the effect of immersion in seawater, and a cost-performance model will be developed in the project